cooper/wikifier/doc/language.md

 ### Interpolable variables

-**Interpolable variables** allow you to evaluate the formatting of a string variable at some point after the variable was defined.
+**Interpolable variables** (with the `%` sigil) allow you to evaluate the formatting of a string variable at some point after the variable was defined.

 Normally the formatting of string variables is evaluated immediately as the variable is defined.